 The Initiative for Environmental Humanities at Brown (EHAB) is the center of an intellectual community focused on environmental learning and research in the humanities.
 We are faculty members, postdoctoral fellows, graduate students, and undergraduates who study environmental topics from a wide variety of humanistic disciplines.
 EHAB includes speaker series, workshops, and reading groups, and is a resource for identifying faculty members who work in this area and the courses they offer.
 While EHAB coordinates events and intellectual initiatives in environmental humanities, it also encourages collaboration with researchers in the natural and social sciences who study the environment.
 We partner informally with related groups on campus such as the Institute at Brown for Environment and Society (IBES) and the Science and Technology Studies program (STS) to help faculty and students to connect diverse fields of study in their research and teaching on the environment.

-Mark Cladis (Religious Studies), Bathsheba Demuth (History and Institute at Brown for Environment and Society), Nancy Jacobs (History), Sharon Krause (Political Science), Brian Lander (History and Institute at Brown for Environment and Society), and Lukas Rieppel (History)
+Mark Cladis (Religious Studies), Bathsheba Demuth (History and Institute at Brown for Environment and Society), Nancy Jacobs (History), Sharon Krause (Political Science), Brian Lander (History and Institute at Brown for Environment and Society), Lukas Rieppel (History), Eleni Sikelianos (Literary Arts), and Ada Smailbegovic (English).

 Sophie Brunau (French Studies), Shishav Parajuli (Political Science), and Michael Putnam (Religious Studies)